dcayll/dcayll.github.io/_book-notes/Dalio-Principles-for-dealing-with-the-changing-world-order.md

 #### Human Capital Determinants

-- culture, human nature things.
+- Culture, human nature things.
 Best form of capital because it can’t be drawn down
 - All individuals earning more than they spend

-5. Self-interest
+1. Self-interest

     - Can be individual, family, city, state, country, world
     - Dominant level dictates internal order

-6. Drive for wealth & power
+2. Drive for wealth & power

     - All consuming for top
     - Wealth = buying power
     - Making wealth = productivity.
 Investment instead of consumption

-7. Capital markets
+3. Capital markets

     - That they exist and are efficient

-8. Learning from experience
+4. Learning from experience

-9. Multi-generational psychological cycle
+5. Multi-generational psychological cycle

     - 3 generations.
 Same as long term debt cycle
       - Strong human capital can extend this